MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/serviceworker.md

 # Use Service Workers To Manage Network Requests, Push Notifications, And More

 Service Workers are a special type of Web Worker with the ability to intercept, modify, and respond to all network requests using the `Fetch` API.
-The Service Workers also have access to the `Cache` API, as well as other asynchronous client-side data stores like `IndexedDB` for resource storage.
+Service Workers can access the `Cache` API, and asynchronous client-side data stores, such as `IndexedDB`, to store resources.

 ## Registering a Service Worker